rajeshvkothari/oom/README.md

     ```
 ## Summary Of Options Avaiable

-  Following are the short description of various options in request body while creating service instance.
+  Following are the short description of various options in request body while creating service instance.(TBD)

-- list-steps:
+- list-steps-only:

   There is option called "list-steps-only" key-pair present in API body If the "list-steps-only" value is "true" means we are just list the steps of deployment and if value of it   is "false" it means we deploy model on AWS.